 - Subverted in Psychonauts with Sheegor, who follows the trope to the letter with her pet turtle Mr. Pokeylope until Mr. Pokeylope breaks out into deep, flowing dialogue.
 Even Raz is surprised.

 - The Sims 2: Some Aspirations will do this when their Aspiration meter is red, Family sims will cradle a floursack baby, Knowledge sims will talk to a volleyball wearing a motorboard (Professor Von Ball), Romance sims will dance with a mop, etc.

 - League of Legends: Jinx and her rocket launcher, Fishbones.
 Interestingly, she makes his "personality" completely meek as a counterpoint to hers.

 - The Order of the Stick

 - Cloudcuckoolander Elan worships Banjo, his own hand puppet, as his god.
 Despite it just being an ordinary puppet that Elan made, the nature of the D&D-based world means his worship turned it into a real god (though a very weak one, since it only has one worshiper).

 - Lord Shojo defers to his cat, Mr. Scruffy.
-Which was all really just Obfuscating Insanity on his part.
+Which is all really just Obfuscating Insanity on his part.
 Belkar treats Mr. Scruffy somewhat the same way, though to a much lesser extent, considering the cat his partner in crime.